ALILODHI-cloud/Market-Notes/post_13/body.md

 # JUZ27/JUZ26 (Dec 27 SONIA contract - Dec 26 SONIA contract) steepener

-We are initating a steepener on the Dec 27 Dec 26 SONIA curve.
-The Dec 26 1-month SONIA contract currently prices 42.5bps of hikes through the end of 2026, and 46bps through the end of 2027 - giving a slope of 3.5bps.
+We are initating a steepener on the Dec 27 - Dec 26 SONIA curve.
+The Dec 26 1-month SONIA contract currently prices a cumulative change in Bank Rate of 42.5bps through the end of 2026, and 46bps through the end of 2027 - giving a slope of 3.5bps.
 This is too flat, relative to (i) the macro backdrop and (ii) BOE communication from the April MPC.

 ## (1) Macro backdrop